dudeperf3ct/dudeperf3ct.github.io/about.md

 Knowing the name of something doesn’t mean you understand it.
 The first and foremost is to understand the [difference between](https://blogs.nvidia.com/blog/2016/07/29/whats-difference-artificial-intelligence-machine-learning-deep-learning-ai/) [DL, ML](https://skymind.ai/wiki/ai-vs-machine-learning-vs-deep-learning) and [AI](https://medium.com/@mijordan3/artificial-intelligence-the-revolution-hasnt-happened-yet-5e1d5812e1e7).

+Here I present to you the list of courses that I would recommend depending on the expertise in DL.

+I will keep updating the list with latest courses as they come.

 |   	|   	|   	|